kyleterry/solarwind/README.md

 Add some html and markdown (use .md extension) to your `~/src/my-site/content{,posts}` and generate your site:

+### Generating the site

 `solarwind generate`

 All your shit shows up in `~/src/my-site/public`

 If you need static assets, just put them in `~/src/my-site/static/{css,js,images}` or whatever (really, I just copy that entire dir to `~/src/my-site/public/static`).

+### Post ordering

+Posts are currently ordered based on the filename.
+I'm going to later add the ability to sort by post date.

 Now edit the templates to your liking and draw the rest of the fucking owl.